VDK/idGettr/README.md

 ## Usage

-Enter a Flickr username (e.g. `veer`) or profile URL (e.g. `https://www.flickr.com/people/veer/`) and get back the user's NSID.
+Enter a Flickr username (e.g. `1Veertje`) or profile URL (e.g. `https://www.flickr.com/people/1Veertje/`) and get back the user's NSID.
 The NSID can be copied to clipboard with one click.

 ## Development